Have You Wondered What is Grid Trading?

-The second is that it works well in volatile markets, where there isn’t a clear trend – these conditions are very common in the currency markets.
+The second is that it works well in volatile, ranging markets, where there isn’t a clear trend – conditions that are common in the currency markets.

-In this article I’ll give some practical examples of grid trading setups, and explain under what conditions grids work as well as their weaknesses.
-You can download my Excel spreadsheet below to develop your own grid trading scenarios.
+This article gives some practical examples of grid trading setups and explains under what conditions grids work as well as their weaknesses.

 Classic Hedged Grid System

-Say we want to set up a grid on EURUSD and the price is currently at 1.3500.
+Let’s suppose we want to set up a grid on EUR/USD and the price is currently at 1.3500.
 To start, our order book would look like this:

 |1||Buy Stop||1.3515||-4||Sell Stop||1.3440||-75|